Move Schedules: Fast persistence computations in coarse dynamic settings: Introduction

-Despite its theoretical efficiency, vineyards is often not the method of choice in practical settings.
-While there is an increasingly rich ecosystem of software packages offering variations of the standard reduction algorithm (e.g. Ripser, PHAT, Dionysus, etc. See~\cite{otter2017roadmap} for an overview), implementations of the vineyards algorithm are relatively uncommon.\footnote{Dionysus 1 does have an implementation of vineyards, however the algorithm was never ported to version 2.
-Other major packages, such as GUDHI and PHAT, do not have vineyards implementations.} The reason for this disparity is perhaps explained by Lesnick and Wright~\cite{lesnick2015interactive}: ``While an update to an $RU$ decomposition involving few transpositions is very fast in practice... many transpositions can be quite slow... it is sometimes much faster to simply recompute the $RU$-decomposition from scratch using the standard persistence algorithm.''
-Indeed, whether performing the reductions naively or updating the decomposition dynamically using vineyards, they observed maintaining the decomposition is the most computationally demanding aspect of RIVET \cite{rivet}.
+Despite its theoretical efficiency, \emph{vineyards} is often not the method of choice in practical settings.
+While there is an increasingly rich ecosystem of software packages offering variations of the standard reduction algorithm (e.g. Ripser, PHAT, Dionysus, etc. see~\cite{otter2017roadmap} for an overview), implementations of the vineyards algorithm are relatively uncommon.\footnote{Dionysus 1 does have an implementation of \emph{vineyards}, however the algorithm was never ported to version 2.
+Other major packages, such as GUDHI and PHAT, do not have \emph{vineyards} implementations.} The reason for this disparity is perhaps explained by Lesnick and Wright~\cite{lesnick2015interactive}: ``While an update to an $RU$ decomposition involving few transpositions is very fast in practice... many transpositions can be quite slow... it is sometimes much faster to simply recompute the $RU$-decomposition from scratch using the standard persistence algorithm.''
+Indeed, they observe that maintaining the decomposition along a certain parameterized family is the most computationally demanding aspect of RIVET~\cite{rivet}, a software for computing two-parameter persistent homology.